 Tier 1 commonly refers to the major, established PV manufacturers - those such as Canadian Solar, JA Solar, LONGi, SunPower and Trina.
 But there are other factors more important than tier when comparing panels.

 Aside from the published specs (efficiency, output etc.), the most crucial things for us in assessing quality are the product warranties and historical reliability of those products.

 Pretty much all solar panels come with a 25 year performance guarantee (their output will be at least 80% of its original level after 25 years).
 The product warranty for defects, on the other hand, is generally about 10 years.
 But how likely is it that the manufacturer will still be around to answer claims in years to come?
 This is where it pays to bet on a well established and trusted brand (arguably synonymous with tier 1), though these companies of course aren’t immune from collapse.

 As an industry independent, we can evaluate the best quality modules for each particular project, based on our past experience of the products, their warranties and manufacturer support.
-Our top recommendation is usually SunPower solar panels, due to their superior 25 year product warranty, high efficiencies and stunning aesthetics.
+Our top recommendation is usually the high efficiency SunPower Maxeon panels, which now come with a ground-breaking 40 year product, performance and service warranty.

 If you need help deciding on the best solar panels for your project (tier 1 or otherwise), please do get in touch.